metaopt/torchopt/docs/source/distributed/distributed.rst

 """"""""""""""""""""""""""""""

 PyTorch RPC framework implements the communication ``send-recv`` operations with appropriate backward functions (``RpcSendBackward`` and ``RpcRecvBackward``).
-They can be tracked by the distributed Autograd engine like the single-process program we discussed above.
+They can be tracked by the **Distributed Autograd Engine** like the single-process program we discussed above.

-The only difference between the single-process and distributed training is that users need to explicitly create a **distributed Autograd context** and wrap around the forward and backward passes.
+The only difference between the single-process and distributed training is that users need to explicitly create a **Distributed Autograd Context** and wrap around the forward and backward passes.

 .. code-block:: python
     :emphasize-lines: 4, 9, 12